Mark Sisco, M.D.

 Recovery After Breast Implant Removal Surgery

-In general, patients should expect to be sore and have some post-surgical swelling.
-Dr. Sisco will advise how long you should refrain from strenuous activity after your procedure and any limits on lifting.
+In general, patients should expect some soreness, bruising, and post-surgical swelling.
+Any discomfort is usually well-managed with pain relievers and typically dissipates within a week.
+Dr. Sisco will advise how long you should refrain from strenuous activity after your procedure and any limits on lifting or movements.

 Common Breast Implant Removal Questions